How to Compose a Follow-Up Release

 An example of an investigation statement.

-Note the order, indentations and structure of information.
+Explore the full example below of a completed follow-up release.
+Note the order, indentations and structure of the information below.

 Dead is U.S. Air Force Staff Sgt.
-John J. Smith, male, 27, a patrolman with the 26th SFS, originally from Del Rio, Texas.
+John J. Smith, 27, a patrolman with the 26th Security Forces Squadron here, originally from Del Rio, Texas.

-Injured was Elizabeth M. Jones, a librarian with the 26th SFS.
+Injured was Elizabeth M. Jones, a librarian with the 26th Force Support Squadron.

-A memorial service is scheduled for 10 a.m., Oct.
+A memorial service for Sergeant Smith is scheduled for 10 a.m., Oct.
 30 at the main chapel.
 In addition, the base chaplain is offering grieving and counseling services for Airmen and families affected by the shooting.

 The shooting suspect is in custody.